21 Indian Ocean Facts : You Might Not Know

 The Indian Ocean Is the Third-Largest Ocean.

-The Indian Ocean is actually the third-biggest one among the world’s five oceans.
-This ocean spans more than 6200 miles between Australia and the southern end of Africa.
+The Indian Ocean is actually the third-biggest of the world’s five oceans.
+It spans more than 6,200 miles between Australia and the southern end of Africa.

 The average depth of this ocean is 12,274 feet or 3741 meters.
-The deepest point of this sea lies in the Sunda Deep of the Java Trench, located off the southern coast of Indonesia or Java, and is 7450 meters or 24442 feet below water.
+The deepest point lies in the Sunda Deep of the Java Trench, located off the southern coast of Indonesia or Java, and is 7450 meters or 24442 feet below water.

 It is mainly connected to the Atlantic Ocean and even mingles with the Pacific Ocean from the southeast.